akilkarthikeyan/maxit/README.md

 1) Single Player - Where the player plays against the program
 2) Two Player - Where two players play against each other

-Minimax algorithm is used in the single player mode to make the optimal move every time based on the state of the grid to maximize computer’s score.
+Minimax algorithm used in the single player mode to make the optimal move every time based on the state of the grid to maximize computer’s score.
 (Implemented via Bitmask DP)

 State of the grid decided by